grapp1/kw-intern/parflow-integration/docs/pf-keys/pftools_tutorial/tutorial_pt02_tcl2py.rst

    python3 default_richards.py

 Voilà!
 You have now successfully converted your first ParFlow TCL script to Python.
-In the next tutorial, we'll get more advanced to leverage the many other features in the Python pftools.
+In the next tutorial, we'll get more advanced to leverage the many other features in the Python PFTools.
 Onward!